Augustan Obelisk from the Circus Maximus

 Piazza del Popolo

-The Augustian Obelisk from the Circus Maximus (Flaminio Obelisk) was brought from Heliopolis in 10 BC by Augustus and set up on the spina of the Circus Maximus as a monument to the conquest of Egypt and a dedication to the sun.
+The Flaminio Obelisk was brought from Heliopolis by Augustus in 10 BC and set up on the spina of the Circus Maximus in Rome as a monument to the conquest of Egypt and a dedication to the sun.
 It is 23.70 meters high and made of Aswan granite.
 It dates to the 13th century BC and has hieroglyphs from both Seti I and his son Rameses II.
 It was discovered in 1587 and then moved to the Piazza del Popolo.
-In 1818, copies of Egyptian lions were added to Valadier.
+In 1818, copies of Egyptian lions were added by Valadier.

 It was one of two carried off by Augustus in 10 BC with identical inscriptions - the other being the obelisk at the Obelisk of Horologium Augusti.